EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 3. Enter the following:

         #!/bin/bash
+        cd "/path/to/folderofgameexecutable"
         "/path/to/gameexecutable"

-4. Edit the path to where your game executable is located
+4. Edit the paths to where your game executable is located
     * For example:

             #!/bin/bash
+            cd "/home/deck/Applications/ShipofHarkinian"
             "/home/deck/Applications/ShipofHarkinian/soh.appimage"

 5. Save and exit out of the file